clearhaus/gateway-api-docs/source/index.md

 identified.
 Both should be provided as headers:

 ```
-X-Clearhaus-Signature: sha256-hex <the signature>
+Clearhaus-Signature: sha256-hex <the signature>
-X-Clearhaus-Signee: api-key <your api-key>
+Clearhaus-Signee: api-key <your api-key>
 ```

 If the API key is `4390aec7-f76a-4c2f-8597-c87c2d06cb4f`, signing key is